-Transcript of address by DPM Teo Chee Hean at the Expanded-Special ASEAN Ministerial Meeting on Climate Action (E-SAMCA), delivered on 10 July 2018.
+Address by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the Expanded-Special ASEAN Ministerial Meeting on Climate Action (E-SAMCA) on 10 July 2018.

 “Building a Climate-Resilient and Low-Carbon ASEAN”